-A. Meals - Meals or other types of food directly funded by industry should not be provided at Icahn School of Medicine at Mount Sinai.
+A. Meals-Meals or other types of food directly funded by industry should not be provided at the Icahn School of Medicine at Mount Sinai.
 Students are encouraged to critically evaluate their acceptance of food and the circumstances under which it is proffered by industry representatives during clinical training at The Mount Sinai Hospital, Mount Sinai clinics, affiliates, and off-campus training and gathering sites.

-B. Promotional Items - Promotional items such as pens, note pads, brochures, and other "reminder" items, should not be distributed at Icahn School of Medicine at Mount Sinai.
+B. Promotional Items-Promotional items such as pens, note pads, brochures, and other "reminder" items, should not be distributed at the Icahn School of Medicine at Mount Sinai.
 Students are discouraged from bringing such items into the School of Medicine, so as to maintain a learning environment free of industry influence.
 Brochures and other industry-sponsored educational material should not be used for educational purposes.

-Students are asked to refer to applicable policies such as the AMA Statement on Gifts to Physicians from Industry (www.ama-assn.org/ama/pub/category/4001.html), and the Accrediting Council for Continuing Medical Education Standards for Commercial Support (www.accme.org).
+Students are asked to refer to applicable policies such as the AMA Statement on Gifts to Physicians from Industry, and the Accrediting Council for Continuing Medical Education Standards for Commercial Support.

-- C. Gifts Medical students are discouraged from accepting gifts above and beyond aforementioned promotional items (eg. textbooks, tickets, entertainment, etc.), or monetary compensation of any value, from industry representatives both on and off the Icahn School of Medicine at Mount Sinai campus, related or unrelated to a student's participation in events sponsored by industry. - D. Sample Medications Sample medications should not be distributed on the campus of the Icahn School of Medicine at Mount Sinai.
+C. Gifts-Medical students are discouraged from accepting gifts above and beyond aforementioned promotional items (e.g. textbooks, tickets, entertainment, etc.), or monetary compensation of any value, from industry representatives both on and off the Icahn School of Medicine at Mount Sinai campus, related or unrelated to a student's participation in events sponsored by industry.

+D. Sample Medications-Sample medications should not be distributed on the campus of the Icahn School of Medicine at Mount Sinai.
 Students are encouraged to critically assess the circumstances under which sample medications are used on and off-campus: who receives them, and why.
 Students should not accept sample medication for personal use.
 Sample medication is never to be sold.